mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 * The free [If This Than That](https://ifttt.com) service (IFTTT), which serves as a kind of handy duct tape to control smart devices among other things, only offers time triggers at fifteen minute granularity.
 Luckily, the [particular no-brand smart bulb](https://www.amazon.com/gp/product/B07DFGPG57/ref=oh_aui_detailpage_o02_s01?ie=UTF8&psc=1) I bought provides proprietary timing functionality that allowed for brightness changes at one minute increments.
 I ended up using a combination of IFTTT and proprietary triggers because the proprietary only offered six daily schedulable events.
-* If you end up with a smart bulb that doesn't offer proprietary timing triggers (or, even better, trigger-able configurable fades), you might be able to achieve a reasonable fade in through [clever acrobatics via another service called Stringify](#SmartHome).
+* If you end up with a smart bulb that doesn't offer proprietary timing triggers (or, even better, trigger-able configurable fades), you might be able to achieve a reasonable fade in through [clever acrobatics](#SmartHome) via another service called Stringify](https://www.stringify.com/).

 ## Workspace Lighting